aric49/salt-hack-lab/README.rst

     vagrant up

-This will download an Ubuntu  VirtualBox image and create three virtual machines for you.
-One will be a Salt Master named `master` and two will be Salt Minions named `minion1` and `minion2`.
-The Salt Minions will point to the Salt Master and the Minion's keys will already be accepted.
-Because the keys are pre-generated and reside in the repo, please be sure to regenerate new keys if you use this for production purposes.
+This will download an Ubuntu  VirtualBox image and create five virtual machines for you.
+One will be a Salt Master named `master` and four will be Salt Minions named `minion1` and `minion2`, etc.  The Salt Minions will point to the Salt Master and the Minion's keys will already be accepted, with the exception of Minion3 and 4. to give practice accepting keys.

 You can then run the following commands to log into the Salt Master and begin using Salt.